mslonina/Mechanic/examples/UserGuide.md

                         is stored in the pool memory, it might be automatically broadcasted to all workers and stored in the master file.

+                        The runtime configuration is stored in the master datafile, attached as attributes to the task board dataset.

                     `- LoopPrepare() [MPI/HDF]
                         All nodes invoke the LoopPrepare() hook.
 The pool data is available and might be used to do additional operations, such as